 How does K-State's apparel and textile program compare to programs at other schools?

 The apparel and textiles program is designed to inspire students to envision fresh new approaches to the global challenges facing every aspect of the apparel and textiles industry.
 The program offers students an academic experience that includes faculty with diverse backgrounds, strong industry ties, required internships, faculty-led study tours within the United States and abroad, and events that connect students to professionals and alumni.
-In 2016, Fashion-schools.org reviewed over 200 similar programs of study and ranked K-State's apparel marketing specialization 28th (top 20% of schools considered) in the nation and 7th in the Midwest.
-K-State's apparel design and production specialization ranked 28th (top 20% of schools considered) in the nation and 6th in the Midwest.
+In 2017, Fashion-schools.org reviewed over 200 similar programs of study and ranked K-State's apparel marketing specialization 29th (top 25% of schools considered) in the nation, 21st Nationally among public schools and colleges (top 25% of schools considered) and 6th in the Midwest.
+K-State's apparel design and production specialization ranked 25th (top 20% of schools considered) in the nation, 12th nationally among public schools and colleges (top 20% of schools considered) and 7th in the Midwest.